This post may contain affiliate links.

-These short shorts are as fashionable as it gets, with a high waisted fit and a tie belt that cinches the waist.
-The velvet fabric makes these Alice + Olivia shorts an upscale choice that could work with office wear easily but is also perfect for a party.
-Order them from Net-a-Porter just in time before they fly off the shelves!
+These short shorts are as fashionable as it gets, with a high waisted fit and a waistband with belt loops.
+The velvet fabric makes these Zadig & Voltaire shorts an upscale choice that could work with office wear easily but is also perfect for a party.
+Order them from Farfetch just in time before they fly off the shelves!

 13. Gucci Dionysus Velvet Bag

 Gucci is a brand that knows how to do blingy accessories right, with this bright velvet bag being a prime example.
 The iconic envelope bag design has the signature C-shaped leopard clasp and a small chain for carrying over the shoulder.
-It is made of a mix of fuchsia leather and velvet, which adds a bright pop of color to any look.
-You can buy it from My Theresa.
+It is made of a mix of black leather and red velvet, which adds a bright pop of color to any look.
+You can buy it from Farfetch.

 14. Velvet Drape Dress

 This party velvet dress is a sexy little number that is perfect for nights out, especially leading up to the New Year.
-This Topshop mini dress has a draped fit, with a plunging neckline and a few sparkly side buttons to accentual the waist.
-Get this dress at Nordstrom and feel super self-confident!
+This Les Reveries mini dress has a draped fit on the sleeves, with a plunging back and a few bow accents on the shoulders for that cuteness factor.
+Get this dress at Forward and feel super self-confident!

 15. Puffy Velvet Jacket

 Stay warm in this unique puffy velvet jacket.
-Coming in a variety of jewel tones, this coat perfectly combines the sporty utility of a puffer jacket with the elegance of a velvet fabric for a look that is guaranteed to work with both casual and formal outfits.
-Pick up your favorite color at NA-KD!
+Coming in a variety of colors, this coat perfectly combines the sporty utility of a puffer jacket with the elegance of a velvet fabric for a look that is guaranteed to work with both casual and formal outfits.
+Pick up your favorite color at Farfetch!